huoliangyu/App-Net/README.md

 * We use the tool TraSh for traffic shaping to limit the bandwidth and simulate a bottleneck link
 * TraSh is also used for all network control actions, e.g. bandwdith reservation, flow prioritization
 * Network monitoring is located on this host
+* The Get Request Fetcher (GRF) is used to detect browsing events (only relevant for multi-application scenarios) To start an experiment, please run the script startExperiments_router.sh.
+First of all, it limits the bandwidth.
+The flag -p denotes the pattern (static, alternating, sawtooth).
+The flags -h and -l indicate the bandwidth limits.
+If static bandwidth should be applied, please use the same values for -h and -l.
+Furthermore, this script starts the respective network monitoring and network control.
+Please specify the applied mechanism by the -m flag.